St. Croix 360

 Comments

-1. kate seitz says
+1. kate seitz Avatar

 Super disappointed that the city council voted to move forward with this!

-2. Dave Sweeney says
+2. Dave Sweeney Avatar

 Many questions remain un answered but still we move forward?
 Maybe the city council have answers we have not seen and are happy with them!!!!!

-3. Dave Sweeney says
+3. Dave Sweeney Avatar

 “Council members also discussed mechanisms for halting mining, in case something catastrophic happens”